craigdallimore/slob/README.md

+- [] Proper watchifying
+- [] Minification
+- [] CSS Modules
+- [] i18n Translations
-- [] Code splitting / lazy loading
+- [] Route loading (not just module loading)
+- [] Widget example
 - want to go to a route and get
   - a point where we can check auth
-  - the minified js for that route
-  - css
   - a temporary loading view!
-  - i18n
   - check the _data_ is available, and either show the loaded view or an empty state
-- [] Transpilation / Minification of Components
-- [] CSS Modules
-- [] Translations